Revealing Shoe & Boot Construction: Welt, Cement, Mixed & More

 Want a better and safer pair that suit your needs?

-Simply know what you need.
+Just know what you need.
 Otherwise, a famed brand may not serve your requirements.
 Only after you have chosen the features, bank on a reputed brand.
-That’s the safest way of choosing shoes.
+That’s the safest way of selecting shoes.